 Contact Person: Trish Coffey

 Standing Stone is a local non-profit ministry which provides clothing and other items to people in need.
 Standing Stone has recently expanded to add a second location which has a food pantry, household items, and furniture.
 Standing Stone is located at 201 N. 6th St. and Carpenter's Table is located at 375 N. 14th St. in Charleston

 Contact Person: Dawn (Standing Stone) and Jackie (Carpenter's Table)

-Crisis Pregnancy Center is available 24/7 to listen to individual concerns and questions concerning pregnancy, abortion and related issues.
+Choices 4 Pregnancy is available 24/7 to listen to individual concerns and questions concerning pregnancy, abortion and related issues.
 260 West Locust Ave., Charleston, IL

 Volunteers are needed to help with material needs and secretarial work.
 Please contact the office to inquire about availability of hours.